Nunatsiavut: Kablunângajuit

 Inuit customs and traditions".
 The Nunatsiavut government applies this designation to somebody who is either of mixed Inuit and non-Inuit descent or is not of Inuit descent but settled in what is now Nunatsiavut before 1940.
 Their ancestors were mainly fur traders from places such as Quebec, Scotland, Norway and elsewhere who often married Inuit.

 The term Kablunângajuk means "person who resembles a white person".
 They were historically called terms such as "settlers" or "half-breeds".

 The Kablunângajuit are usually counted as Inuit by Statistics Canada so their exact population is unknown.
 As Nunatsiavut beneficiaries, they have all the same privileges as Inuit beneficiaries in the region.

 Employment

-In the 2016 census, 29.9% of Nunatsiavut's population was unemployed.
-The Voisey's Bay nickel mine is located about 35 km southwest of Nain.
+In the 2021 census, the employment rate was 44.2%, up from the 2016 census figure of 40.9%, and the unemployment rate was 19.3%, down from 29.9%, during the same period Voisey's Bay Mine is a nickel mine located about 35 km southwest of Nain.